 Chances are that there are a couple of areas that none of your local competitors are taking advantage of.
 Pay close attention to the areas where you see that the competition is picking up business.
 Areas that they’re ignoring might be a fantastic opportunity for you.

 Maybe none of your competitors are optimizing for voice search.
 Maybe none of them are taking steps to collect reviews from their customers.
 Maybe none of them are running Facebook advertisements.
 All of these are potential areas where your business could gain a competitive edge.

 Here are some common mistakes we often see in SMB marketing.

 Not having a strong online presence

 While it might be hard to believe, it’s been estimated that 40% of small businesses don’t have websites.
-Make sure that it’s easy for your potential business owners to find you and reach out.
+Make sure that it’s easy for your potential customers to find you and reach out.
 Optimize your website for mobile devices and voice search.
-Make sure that your business is listed on sites like Google, Facebook, and Yelp and make sure that you have accurate listings on each one.
+Make sure that your business is listed on sites like Google, and Facebook, and make sure that you have accurate listings on each one.